Applied Music Instruction (Lessons) 2021-22

 Orchestral Instruments: 15 minutes.
 2 contrasting pieces plus orchestral excerpts equivalent to 3rd year performance (Music 3921).
 No memorization required.

 - 3 art songs showing a variety of musical styles and periods.

 - One each in French, German and English.

 *Memorization is required, except for Oratorio arias.

-Beginning September 2012, all students enrolled in performance classes must attend a minimum of 12 concerts per academic year (excluding concerts and performances in which the student is participating).
-Each student will be given a concert attendance card which will be signed by professors at the end of the various concerts.
-This requirement will be factored in the performance class grade.
+Usually, all students enrolled in performance classes must attend a minimum of 12 concerts per academic year (excluding concerts and performances in which the student is participating).
+Each student is given a concert attendance card which will be signed by professors at the end of the various concerts.
+This requirement is factored into the applied lessons grade.